Our Top Picks- Seed Varieties for Spring 2024!

 Durum and Wheat for drought resistance: When it comes to durum for drought conditions our newest durum variety, AAC Schrader durum, is looking promising.
 We also have AAC Congress durum which has a reputation for some drought resistance.
 On the wheat front, we would recommend AAC Wheatland VB or AC Brandon, both of which seem to be reliable performers under a multitude of conditions.

-Lentils for dry conditions (and to save money on fertilizer!): Lentils are a good choice for dry conditions and we have a number of lentil varieties for sale in 2024 including CDC Simmie CL red lentils and CDC Nimble red lentils and a brand new Canterra variety of red lentils (more to come on this new variety).
+Lentils for dry conditions (and to save money on fertilizer!): Lentils are a good choice for dry conditions and to lower your fertilizer input costs.
+We have a number of lentil varieties for sale in 2024 including CDC Simmie CL red lentils and CDC Nimble red lentils and a brand new Canterra variety of red lentils (more to come on this new variety).
 We also have a very limited amount of green lentil seed for sale including CDC Lima and CDC Greenstar.

 Sawfly Resistant Varieties!